© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Milestone in Brighton Road is a scheduled monument protected by Historic England under reference 1002000.
 View the official record →

-Milestone in Brighton Road is a Grade II listed milestone located in Surrey, England.
+Milestone in Brighton Road is a stone milestone of eighteenth-century date situated in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002000.

 Milestone in Brighton Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002000.